Revere CARES’ Alcohol, Tobacco, and Other Drugs (ATOD) Initiative

 - Education: Change in social norms.
 In collaboration with Revere Public Schools, the Revere Police Department, and several other local groups, Revere CARES launched the ‘Power of Know’ campaign to increase community awareness about the risk, harm and penalties associated with ATOD use.

 - Collaboration: Provide educational opportunities for parents and develop a parent network.
-Through the STOP Act Grant, Revere CARES has conducted parent coffee sessions in order to provide parents with opportunities to connect with each other and to learn about how substance use affects youth brain development.
+Through the STOP Act Grant, Revere CARES has conducted parent coffee sessions to provide parents with opportunities to connect with each other and to learn about how substance use affects youth brain development.

 - Services: Increase alternative activities for youth.
 Since 2000, Revere CARES has collaborated with the City of Revere and local after school providers to obtain funding for youth programming that has now become institutionalized throughout the community.